factsmission/ghact/README.md

 A framework to act on any (new) file in a Github repository

-This Docker Image exposes a server on port `4505` which:
+This provides a server on port `4505` which:

 - listens for github webhooks (`POST` requests) from the configured source repo)
 - processes the changed files